Is Your Toolbelt Ready for Spring4Shell? Here Is Comes

 - Slower compliance cycles unable to keep up with DevSecOps

-ArmorCode Is Your AppSec Toolbelt for Responding to Zero-Day Vulnerabilities
+ArmorCode Is Your AppSec Toolbelt for Responding to Zero-Day Spring4Shell Vulnerabilities

-Addressing vulnerabilities like Log4Shell and Spring4Shell requires various application security tools (SAST, DAST, IAST, etc.) and a litany of specific scanners.
-Software composition analysis (SCA) plays an important role in detecting the vulnerability in acquired software and software bill of materials (SBOMs) should be reporting the presence of the Log4j and Spring packages.
+Addressing Log4Shell and Spring4Shell vulnerabilities require various application security tools (SAST, DAST, IAST, etc.) and a litany of specific scanners.
+Software composition analysis (SCA) plays an important role in detecting the vulnerability in acquired software and software bill of materials (SBOMs) should be reporting the presence of the Log4j and Spring4Shell packages.
 The tools and associated processes create a lot of information, overwhelmingly so.
 Orchestrating and managing all of this is the role of your toolbelt.

-The ArmorCode AppSecOps platform is the toolbelt for the AppSec practice, providing a single platform for managing your entire response to Log4Shell- or Spring4Shell-like vulnerabilities.
+The ArmorCode AppSecOps platform is the toolbelt for the AppSec practice, providing a single platform for managing your entire response to Log4Shell- or Spring4Shell vulnerabilities.

 Centralize All Findings and Remediations